C++

 volatile int sensor_value; // Can change unexpectedly

-extern int global_var; // Declared in another file
+extern int global_var; // Declared in another translation unit

 Operators